LDMX-Software/ldmx-sw/README.md

 Command | Description
 --------|------------
-`/vis/viewer/pan x y units` | Move camera a certain amount left/right (x) and up/down (y) a given amount of units `/vis/viewer/set/viewpointThetaPhi theta phi deg|rad` | Rotate the camerage to the input direction vector in degrees or radians
-`/vis/viewer/zoom scale` | Zoom towards the center of the image by the input factor
+`/vis/viewer/pan x y units` | Move camera a certain amount left/right (x) and up/down (y) a given amount of units `/vis/viewer/set/viewpointThetaPhi theta phi units` | Rotate the camerage to the input direction vector in degrees or radians `/vis/viewer/zoom scale` | Zoom towards the center of the image by the input factor

 #### Limitations